mmbell/Scythe.jl/README.md

 Scythe is a numerical weather prediction model written in Julia based on the spectral transform method.
 The model is semi-spectral as it uses a mixture of cubic B-spline (radial), Fourier (azimuthal), and Chebyshev (vertical) basis functions to represent physical variables and their spatial derivatives.
 Scythe currently supports 1-D radius (R), 2-D polar radius-azimuth (RL, where L denotes azimuthal angle lamba), 2-D radius-height (RZ), and 3-D cylindrical radius-azimuth-height (RLZ) grids.

-The current version is primarily a dynamical core with only limited physics options.
+The current version 1.0.1 is primarily a dynamical core with only limited physics options.
 Three example models are provided, along with two Jupyter notebooks.
 For a quick start after installation, check out `notebooks/LinearAdvection_example.ipynb` which provides a very simple model to test that everything is working.
 The other well-tested models are two-layer shallow water/slab boundary layer models with one-way and two-way feedback options.
 Other models are still experimental.

 Scythe has some limited multi-processing capabilities using both the Julia Distributed package and multi-threading.
 The current code supports only shared memory parallelization on a single compute node.
 The grid is represented as a "patch" with a shared spectral array, which can be decomposed in the radial direction into "tiles" according to the number of workers specified.
 Within each tile, individual threads are utilized for concurrency.

 ### Installation

-After cloning this repository, start Julia using Scythe.jl as the project directory.
-This can be done on the command line using `julia --project` or set the JULIA_PROJECT environmental variable:

-`export JULIA_PROJECT=/path/to/Scythe.jl`

-To install a static version of Scythe, in the REPL, go into Package mode by pressing `]`.
+To install Scythe, in the Julia REPL, go into Package mode by pressing `]`.
 You will see the REPL change color and indicate `pkg` mode.

+If you would like to just install a static version of the latest release, you can get it directly from this repository with `add https://github.com/mmbell/Scythe.jl`

+Alternatively, clone the repository and run `add /path/to/Scythe.jl` to add the package to your local registry.
+With both of these options you will need to manually update to new releases via `update Scythe` in the package manager.

-If you are actively developing or modifying Scythe then you can install the module using `dev /path/to/Scythe.jl` in `pkg` mode.
+If you are actively developing or modifying Scythe then you can install after cloning by using `dev /path/to/Scythe.jl` in `pkg` mode.
 This will update the module as changes are made to the code.
 You should see the dependencies being installed, and then the Scythe package will be precompiled.
-Exit Package mode with ctrl-C.

-If you wish to just install a static version of the latest release, run `activate .` to activate the package environment.
-Then, run `instantiate` to install the necessary dependencies.
-Exit Package mode with ctrl-C.
+Everytime you make local changes to the code the package will update in this mode.

-Test to make sure the precompilation was successful by running `using Scythe` in the REPL.
+Exit Package mode with ctrl-C and test to make sure the precompilation was successful by running `using Scythe` in the REPL.
 If everything is successful then you should get no errors and it will just move to a new line.

 ### Running Scythe